 Hitting the Wall

-I stared at my computer and the price per troy ounce the silver I had spread out around me might get me.
+I stared at my computer trying to determine the amount of money the silver I had spread out around me might put into our bank.
 It might pay the mortgage for a month.
-At that moment, might seemed better than nothing, but it was not enough.
+At that moment, “might” seemed better than nothing, but it was not enough.

-We started struggling after the economy crashed in 2008.
-I missed the signs of the upcoming storm – being distracted by things immediately around me.
+We started struggling after the online economy crashed in 2008.
+I had missed the signs of the upcoming storm – being distracted by things immediately around me.
+The place I built my writing business turned to be out to be more sand than rock.
 I was not prepared for the foundation I had built to crumble around me and to crumble so quickly.

 But it did.

 I should have sat down at that moment and explained it all to my husband.
 I didn’t.
 Instead, I shuffled and juggled and spun plates trying to make sure that his world didn’t fall apart around him.